pharmer/pharmer/docs/cloud/eks/README.md

 Here,
 * `metadata.name` refers the node group name, which is unique within a cluster.
 * `metadata.labels` specifies the label of the nodegroup, which will be add to all nodes of following node group.
-    * For master label will be `"node-role.kubernetes.io/master": ""`
     * For node label will be like `"node-role.kubernetes.io/node": ""`
 * `metadata.clusterName` indicates the cluster, which has this node group.
 * `spec.nodes` shows the number of nodes for this following group.